John Shaw (footballer, born 1886)

 John Frederick Shaw (1886 – 3 June 1916) was an English professional footballer who played as a forward for Sunderland.

 Personal life

 Before the First World War, Shaw emigrated to Canada.
-During the war, he enlisted in the Canadian Field Artillery and deployed to the Western Front as a gunner, where he was killed in action on 3 June 1916.
-He is buried at Railway Dugouts Burial Ground.
+During the war, he enlisted in the Canadian Field Artillery and was deployed to the Western Front as a gunner, where he was killed in action on 3 June 1916.
+He is buried at Railway Dugouts Burial Ground, in West Flanders, Belgium.